 In the 1990’s, my parents had an arranged marriage in Pakistan and later moved to the United States.
 My three siblings are the definition of Irish triplets; they were each born a year apart in the state of Texas.
-Dallas, Houston, Austin, and HoustatLantaVegas what’s up?
-While my Dad was traveling the world, my mother decided to move back to Pakistan.
-She did not feel comfortfable raising three children alone in a country where she did not know anyone.
+Dallas, Houston, Austin, and HoustatLantaVegas, I just like naming words sometimes.
+Haha While my Dad was traveling the world, my mother decided to move back to Pakistan.
+She did not feel comfortable raising three children alone in a country where she did not know anyone.
 R, my sister was practically adopted by my mother’s family, while my father’s side raised S. My brother was incredibly smart at two years old, it is a shame; he had the greatest potential stolen from him.

 He was the most charming, intellectual, and wonderful baby boy.
 Many members of our family claim that we are “cursed,” because of the diseases that generate through our lineage.
 Diseases are disorders of structure or function in a human, animal, or plant, especially one that produces specific signs or symptoms.
 They lie within every race, ethnicity, and group of people.
 The most common diseases may differ.
 We are far from cursed in my eyes.

 Most of the men and women in my family are incredibly intelligent, beautiful, and hard-working people.
 When we reunite, we do everything together.
 We love going out to coffee shops, TopGolf, and have movie nights.
 My cousins and I are incredibly close; I get along with almost every one of them.
 Many of them think I have a lot of “Masti,” in me.
 The English translation would be something like “I am mischievous,” I suppose I am.
 Who isn’t?
 I feel like Macaulay Culkin in Home Alone when I say that statement.
 It was and still is one of my favorite childhood movies.